-A/B testing is a Dashboard feature within Game Overrides that splits your Override into variants that you set to see what impact they make on your game.
+A/B testing is a Unity Cloud Dashboard feature within Game Overrides that splits your Override into variants that you set to see what impact they make on your game.
 For example, you might believe starting players are given too many coins and are progressing through your game too quickly or stop playing too early, missing IAP (in-app purchases) opportunities.
 You’d set two (or more) starting balances: the control, and the variant.

 An end-to-end data and analysis solution designed to support your entire studio.
 Analytics lets studios easily understand game performance and player behaviors.